Woman with text "repeating stories, memory issues, losing things" and It's hard to see from the outside. AMYVID can help

 IT'S HARD TO SEE FROM THE OUTSIDE.
 AMYVID CAN HELP.1

-With new therapies focusing on earlier stages in the disease continuum, confirming the presence of Alzheimer’s disease (AD) pathology to aid in determining an AD diagnosis as early as possible is essential.6,7
+With approved therapies focusing on earlier stages in the disease continuum, confirming the presence of Alzheimer’s disease (AD) pathology to aid in determining an AD diagnosis as early as possible is essential.5,6

 Learn more about accuracy with Amyvid.

-Learn more about Amyvid's procedure time and image center scheduling.
+Learn more about procedure time for Amyvid and image center scheduling.

 PET=positron emission tomography.